Do Informational Cascades Happen with Non-myopic Agents?: Introduction

 From a technical perspective, the sequential one-shot framework introduced in~\cite{Banerjee1992,Bikhchandani1992} and followed in most of the subsequent literature, lends itself to relatively simple equilibrium analysis, since players do not have to account for how much their estimation on the value of the product is going to improve by waiting.
 This is simply because players are given a single opportunity to act, and cannot wait.
 In this case, players form a posterior belief on the value of the product based on their public and private signals.
 Consequently, the equilibrium consists of strategies that maximize each player's instantaneous reward based on this posterior belief.

 In this paper we consider a setting with a finite number of players with no predefined order of action.
 An exogenous process determines who enters the marketplace at each time epoch.
 Once a player is chosen, she is given the opportunity to buy the product (and leave the marketplace forever) or wait and have the opportunity to be called again at future times.
-It is clear that in this setting strategic players cannot act myopically; they have to take the future into account since they have multiple interactions with the environment.
-With this formulation, the problem can be classified as a dynamic game with asymmetric information.
+In this setting strategic players take the future into account since they have multiple interactions with the environment.
+As a result, our players are typically non-myopic.
+This problem can be formulated as a dynamic game with asymmetric information.

 In general, one appropriate solution concept for dynamic games with asymmetric information is the perfect Bayesian equilibrium (PBE)~\cite{FuTi91b}.
 Finding a PBE is a crucial first step for establishing whether an informational cascade occurs.
 Finding a PBE in a general dynamic scenario with asymmetric information is an extremely challenging task.
-In~\cite{VaAn16,VaSiAn19}, the independence of players' types was exploited to introduce a sequential decomposition methodology to find structured PBE (sPBE) involving strategies with time-invariant domain.
+In~\cite{VaAn16,VaSiAn19}, the independence of players' types was exploited to introduce a sequential decomposition methodology to find PBE involving strategies with time-invariant domain.
+This sequential decomposition methodology was based on the common information approach in team problems \cite{nayyar2013decentralized} where the strategies are broken into two partial strategies and dynamic programming equations are used to generate the partial strategies to be applied to the private part of the history.
+The common information approach in games \cite{VaAn16,VaSiAn19,ouyang2016dynamic,HeAn20arxiv,HeAn19} is what we use in order to characterize PBE in this paper.

-The first contribution of this paper is to characterize a class of sPBE where strategies depend on the private observation, as well as the public history of previous actions summarized into a sufficient statistic, the size of which does not increase with time.
+The first contribution of this paper is to characterize a class of PBE where strategies depend on the private observation, as well as the public history of previous actions summarized into a sufficient statistic, the size of which does not increase with time.
 As a result, equilibrium strategies have a time-invariant domain, and are characterized through the solution of a fixed-point equation (FPE).
-Although this sequential decomposition and the ensuing FPE reduces considerably the problem of finding a PBE, the FPE is still quite cumbersome and does not lend itself to analysis.
-The reason is that the sufficient statistic is a belief over a set of size $2^{N+1}$ (all possible realizations of the quality of the good and players' private observation), and thus it is itself an infinite-dimensional object.
+Furthermore, the domain of the value functions in the FPE we characterize is finite.
+The finite dimension of the FPE holds even though, for a system with $N$ players, the belief by definition is a probability distribution over a set of size $2^{N+1}$ (all possible realizations of the quality of the product and players' private observation), and thus it is itself an infinite-dimensional object.